theramiyer/blog/content/post/2022/remote-work.md

 Not everybody uses such furniture at home.
 I see most of my colleagues working from their couches or beds.
 This is far from ideal.
 Why are we even surprised about backaches?

 The problem is, most of us do not understand the intricacies of ergonomics.
 Some of us do not even care.
-We are unlikely to, until we start facing serious consequences for our indifference.
+And we are unlikely to, until we start facing serious consequences for our indifference.

 Second, we are comfortable with our interactions being transactional.
 Again, this is something that will affect us in the long run.

 This is a boiling frog situation.

 ## What we need

 Work will not go back to the pre-pandemic style.
-The real estate folks or any other folks can lobby all they want, but going back to the old ways of working is not happening.
+The real estate folks or any other folks can lobby all they want, but going back to the old ways of working is not going to happen.

 That said, remote work is not perfect; only way more convenient in the short term, considering our ignorance about the unapparent issues.